kuzxnia/loadbot/README.md

 Known issue:
-* srv not working with k8s 1.17 - it is golang 1.13+ issue see (this)[https://github.com/golang/go/issues/37362]
+* srv not working with some DNS servers - golang 1.13+ issue see (this)[https://github.com/golang/go/issues/37362]